 But not as many regular everyday golfers loved it.

-In this Callaway Mavrik review, you’ll learn everything you need to know to answer this question.
+If you’re serious about finding the right driver though, you’ll want more details without having to watch countless videos.
+In this Callaway Mavrik review, you’ll learn everything you need to know to if this driver is right for you.

 - Excellent sound and feel

 Building on the success of their 2019 Epic Flash, Callaway has doubled down on the use of advanced Artificial Intelligence to create a highly optimized face for their 2020 offerings.
 The Mavrik range has three variations:

 For this review, we’ll focus on the standard model.

 The good folks at Callaway sure are smart, but they’re not quite as smart as the computers they’ve been using to build their clubs.
 The AI can learn quickly and efficiently, which has ultimately allowed Callaway to adopt some unconventional ‘Mavrik’ thinking.

 The result is a club face that has been fully optimized for speed.
 Coupled with the improved aerodynamics of the Mavrik golf club driver, this is a club that’s capable of some serious distance.

 Callaway Maverik driver forgiveness makes no sacrifices with its entire Mavrik club line.
 It’s been proven to be significantly more accurate than the Epic Flash across the entire face, despite the club having a lower MOI.
 This is because, again, the AI allowed designers to take unconventional approaches to determine spin rates and weight distribution.

 Something else that the AI was tasked with improving was the club acoustics.
 Somehow, engineers instructed it to dial the club down to ‘pleasing’ sound frequencies.
 The mind boggles, but one thing’s for sure: this is a great-sounding driver.